Guide to Rug Size Selection

 Choose a rug that extends at least 24–30 inches beyond the table on all sides.

-Common sizes: 8' x 10' or 9' x 12'.
+Standard rug sizes include 8' x 10' and 9' x 12'.

 Bedroom